r3hmantom/Ustadi_Frontend/rules.md

 default export ui components
 component file name should be this case example-compoennt.tsx

 components used throught the applicaton should be put in components directory, shadcn componetns should be kept in components/ui

+follow existing code structure